Hi, I'm Aleksander.

 The process.

-At the centre of my work is clay — one of the most ancient, universal materials we know.
-It connects us to place and tradition, yet remains endlessly adaptable to new ideas.
+Clay was never just a material to me.
+It's alive.
+Soft, sensitive, unpredictable.
 You can shape it, but only if you listen.
 It doesn't rush.
 It doesn't lie.
-It holds memory—of water, of air and the process.
+It holds memory—of water, of hands, of air.
 It warps if pushed too far.
-It folds if you don't support it.
+It folds if can not support itself.
 It teaches patience.